dcanelhas/cuRANSAC/README.md

 You may navigate the virtual camera around using keyboard controls mapped to  W,A,S,D,Ctrl,shift and mouselook (scroll for zoom)

 You may also:
-hard-reset the RANSAC pose-estimation with new random seed by pressing "H" reset the the RANSAC pose-estimation to its first iteration by pressing "R"
+- Hard-reset the RANSAC pose-estimation with new random seed by pressing "H"

-You may additionally modify this software to suit your needs according to the LICENCE.txt file
+- Reset the the RANSAC pose-estimation to its first iteration by pressing "R"

 ## How to REALLY use it
 Include RANSAC.hpp in your source code and define nodes_source_device and nodes_source_target as vectors of type ```thrust::device_vector<float3>```.
 You may re-use these vectors for the fitness scoring too.
 Alternatively you may use the functions declared in the graph_tools.hpp header to compute the midpoints along the connected vertices and use the distance between these as a fitness measure, instead.
-Then create and initialize the RANSAC object as such, for example:
+Then create and initialize the RANSAC object as, for example:

 ```cpp
 const uint max_iterations = 1<<16;